fleckleind/LargeModels/Parameter-Efficient/LoRA/README.md

 ```

 ## Low-Rank Constraint
 The weight matrices in dense layers are allowed to have full-rank, and the pre-trained language models can still learn efficiently despite a low-dimensional reparametrization.
+As large number of parameters in not-full rank $W_0$ is redundant, use full-rank matrices $A, B$ to substitute.
 For $h=W_0x$, the modified forward pass yields:
 ```math
 h=W_0x+\Delta Wx=W_0x +BAx
 ```